 In any support, our caregivers are required to meet minimum state requirements and have at least one year personal or professional experience in working with individuals with disabilities.
 All candidates must secure satisfactory criminal and child abuse background checks, physical clearances, CPR, first aid, fire safety and other trainings listed in the individual's plan of care.
-ACHIEVA's trainings promote self-determination and everyday lives for individuals with disabilities to promote full inclusion as a community member.
+Achieva's trainings promote self-determination and everyday lives for individuals with disabilities to promote full inclusion as a community member.

 Families as Caregivers

 Families as Caregivers provide families the opportunity to hire their friends, relatives, neighbors and/or siblings to provide respite care and/or habilitative supports to their family member with special needs.
-In these situations, ACHIEVA Home Care becomes the managing employer and coordinates the hiring of the caregiver and maintains employer related tasks, payroll, worker's compensation, liability insurance, taxes, etc.
+In these situations, Achieva Home Care becomes the managing employer and coordinates the hiring of the caregiver and maintains employer related tasks, payroll, worker's compensation, liability insurance, taxes, etc.

 In addition, we ensure the employee meets all regulatory training requirements to provide supports.
-If you know someone who may be interested in providing supports to an individual with disabilities, please contact ACHIEVA.
+If you know someone who may be interested in providing supports to an individual with disabilities, please contact Achieva.

 Services are funded in a variety of ways.
 Primary funding streams include Federal/State Title XIX waiver services.

-For individuals with intellectual and developmental disabilities (I/DD), these can include, but are not limited to, Consolidated, Person/Family Directed Support (P/FDS), Autism and OBRA Waivers.
+For people with intellectual and developmental disabilities (I/DD), these can include, but are not limited to, Consolidated, Person/Family Directed Support (P/FDS), Autism and OBRA Waivers.
 In some counties, individuals with I/DD may qualify for county funding to support the cost of home care.

 For individuals, birth through 21 with special healthcare needs who require a personal care attendant, funds are available through Medical Assistance as long as the support is prescribed and approved as medically necessary.
-Families also have the option of paying directly and ACHIEVA Home Care can bill other funding organizations such as school districts, trusts and community organizations.
+Families also have the option of paying directly and Achieva Home Care can bill other funding organizations such as school districts, trusts and community organizations.